Homework PracticeSign Up

 Question 36mcq

-Which answer shows correct understanding of explain cell as structural unit of life?
+Which answer shows correct understanding of cells as structural units of life?

 Question 37mcq

-Which statement should a Grade 9 student remember about Explain cell as functional unit of life?
+Which statement should a Grade 9 student remember about cells as functional units of life?

 Question 38mcq

-Which statement best explains: Identify nucleus and its role?
+Which statement best explains nucleus and genetic material?

 D.Tissues allow division of labour in multicellular organisms.